≪ Go to our review of Backpacking Tents

 Our Analysis and Hands-on Test Results

-The Galaxi has lots of little luxury features for you to discover.
-We are pleasantly surprised at how it performs in the comfort department, but flabbergasted at how heavy it is when we pick it up.
+The Galaxi has many luxurious features for you to discover.
+We are pleasantly surprised at how it performs in the comfort department but were concerned with carrying the 5 lbs.
+8 oz. on extended backpacking trips where weight is at a premium.

 The Galaxi is an incredibly roomy and comfortable product.
-It has nice, thoughtful features like light diffuser pockets, zipper vents, magtie door tie and has an included footprint.
-It even has little arrow tags to point out these special features incase you miss one!
-The Galaxi is the second largest in this review after the REI Half Dome 2+ and gives it a run for its money in this category.
+It has nice, thoughtful features like light diffuser pockets, zipper vents, a magtie door tie (which held well even in windy conditions, pleasantly surprising us), and an included footprint.
+It even has little arrow tags to point out these special features, just in case you miss one!
+The Galaxi is the second largest in this review after the REI Half Dome 2 Plus and gives it a run for its money in this category, earning a 9 out of 10 (versus the Half Dome's 10 out of 10).
 We like its spacious interior and roomy vestibules.

-We wish the door themselves were a little larger.
+We wish the doors themselves were a little larger.
 The vestibule openings are slightly small and low, and it is difficult to zip the vestibule up from inside without leaning way out.
 The interior door has two zippers which adds a step when closing the door — and we found these doors to be quite small as well.
 We prefer how the Half Dome's zipper zips almost all the way around the door!
-The North Face Stormbreak 2 has huge vestibule and interior doors that completely unzip so you can easily load it up with stuff.
+The Hilleberg Anjan GT has huge vestibule — the largest of any tent we tested — at a whopping 27 square feet.

 Weight and Packed Size

-The heaviest tent in this review, we would not want to carry the Galaxi around for too long, but it is a great choice for car camping, paddling trips or short overnight adventures.
+One of the heaviest tents in this review, we would not want to carry the Galaxi around for too long.
+However, it is a great choice for car camping, paddling trips, or short backpacking adventures.

 The Galaxi is a great value at $250.
 We were pleasantly surprised at the price of this tent, especially because it comes with a footprint, which is usually sold separately.
-We think the Half Dome 2+ is a slightly better value at $220 for a bit more space and durability — but it doesn't come with a footprint!
-The Galaxi has many luxury features that makes the price a bargain.
+We think the Half Dome 2 Plus is a slightly better value at $220 for a bit more space and durability — but it doesn't come with a footprint!
+The Galaxi has many luxury features that make the price a bargain.

 The Galaxi is the Cadillac of this tent review; it is a big heavy boat, but with plenty of luxury features.
 It is giving the REI Half Dome 2+ a run for its money.
 Almost as durable but slightly more expensive, it arguably has just as many features or more with its included footprint.
 Slightly lighter, but slightly smaller dimensions (8 inches shorter and 2 inches narrower), the Galaxi has a slightly better space to weight ratio - .65 versus the Half Dome 2+'s .63.